Skip to main content

 Manage your NCD industrial vibration sensors OTA remotely using Ubidots

 This is the second article on the Ubidots + NCD series.
-This one is about updating NCD's Industrial Vibration sensors remotely using Ubidots
+This one is about updating NCD's Industrial Vibration sensors remotely with Ubidots.

 NCD devices offer their users a large variety of configurations such as the Ouput Data Rate (ODR), the Sampling Duration which determines the period that takes each measurement cycle, the Data Transmission Interval, among many others.